Save Big on Taxes with Expert Assisted ITR Filing from ₹799!

 FAQs

-What is the Maternity Benefit Act Amendment 2023?
+What is the Maternity Benefits Act Amendment?

-Section 8 of the Maternity Benefit Act, 1961 states that every woman entitled to maternity benefit under this Act shall also be entitled to receive from her employer a medical bonus of twenty-five thousand rupees, if no pre-natal confinement and post-natal care is provided for by the employer free of charge.
+Section 8 of the Maternity Benefits Act, 1961 states that every woman entitled to maternity benefit under this Act shall also be entitled to receive from her employer a medical bonus of twenty-five thousand rupees, if no pre-natal confinement and post-natal care is provided for by the employer free of charge.

 Which statements are correct regarding the Maternity Benefit Amendment Act 2017?